Vibe coding collapses idea-to-deployment from months to hours, bypassing every governance layer organizations built over 30 years.

 Key Takeaways

-Klarna credited AI with replacing hundreds of CSR agents, then rehired humans when the judgment system around deployment proved incomplete.
+Klarna publicly credited AI for replacing hundreds of customer service agents, then resumed hiring humans after the judgment system around the technology proved incomplete.

 Hacker News Comment Review